KirilGeorgiev247/Design-patterns/Structural/Proxy/README.md

 ### Proxy ###

-**Provides a stand-in or a substitute for something to manage who or what can use it**
+**Provides a stand-in or a substitute for something, managing who can use it**

 + controlls the accessibility of data